 In the church calendar, the season between Easter and Advent is known as Ordinary Time.
 What is ordinary for a church?
 How are we to live together in such a time as this, which feels anything but ordinary?

-At Hilliard UMC, we’ve spent the past three months getting to the heart of who God is.
-Next up, we move into a season of dreaming together about God’s call on our lives to allow God’s welcoming nature to transform us — that we might also be open to the ways that others might change us.
+With this message series, we are dreaming together about God’s call on our lives to allow God’s welcoming nature to transform us — that we might also be open to the ways that others might change us.

 Through this transformation, we come closer to becoming the beloved community God calls us to be!